vitakid/jm/README.md

 ## Documentation

 You can find the DSL documentation directly
 [in the code](lib/jm/dsl).
-Alternatively you can execute to the following shell script to generate the docs and view them
+Alternatively you can execute the following shell script to generate the docs and view them
 [in your browser](http://localhost:8000).